PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 <img src="../Images/GripMenu3.png">

-### Step 5: Connect the Pico W to the Computer Control program
+### Step 5: Connect the Pico to the Computer Control program

 1. At the top for the "Controller" option, click the dropdown and select `Serial: PABotBase2` (Make sure you choose `Serial: PABotBase2` and not `Serial: PABotBase`!)
 2. In the next dropdown, select your serial device.
 On Windows it will be something like `COM3`.